10 Real Terraform Interview Questions (and Expert Answers!) — 2025 DevOps Guide

 Question 5: What is drift, and how do you detect it?

-Drift happens when your real infrastructure no longer matches your code.
+Drift is when your real infrastructure stops matching your code.

-Terraform won’t magically know.
-It only sees drift when you run terraform plan.
+Terraform has no idea.
+It only notices the gap when you run terraform plan.

-- If you’re using HCP Terraform, good news — it has a built-in drift detector that can send alerts to Slack or Teams via notifications.
+- On HCP Terraform, you get a built-in drift detector.
+It can fire alerts to Slack or Teams through notifications.

-- If you’re not using HCP Terraform or Terraform Enterprise, make sure to run
+- Not on HCP Terraform or Terraform Enterprise?
+Then run

 terraform planin CI at least once a day.

-Drift isn’t a bug — it’s a warning.
-It means someone made changes outside of Terraform.
+Drift isn’t a bug.
+It’s a warning.
+Someone changed something outside of Terraform.

 Question 6: What are modules and how do you use them without creating a mess?

-Think of a module like a function in code — write it once, reuse it everywhere.
+A module is basically a function for your infrastructure.
+Write it once, reuse it everywhere.

-For example, imagine you’ve got a simple VPC module.
-You use it in dev, staging, and prod — only the IP ranges and names change.
-The logic stays the same.
+Picture a small VPC module.
+You run it in dev, staging, and prod.
+Only the IP ranges and names change.
+The logic underneath stays identical.

 ⚠️ Keep it simple: one module — one purpose.
-Don’t build a module that creates a VPC, sets up a database, and sends a Slack notification — all in one go.
+Don’t build a single module that spins up a VPC, provisions a database, and pings Slack on the side.

 Once your module is solid, you’ve got options: